TahseenRaza8/Capstone-Project/Zomato/README.md

 significant patterns, providing valuable insights into the city's culinary scene.
 3) Findings Include:

- Location Impact: Identified that BTM Layout has the highest number of restaurants, while Domlur offers a more exclusive dining experience with fewer culinary establishments.
+ Location Impact:Identified that BTM Layout has the highest number of restaurants, while Domlur offers a more exclusive dining experience with fewer culinary establishments.